mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 Properties in a **studentSchoolAssociation** can be viewed as an [example JSON object](data\example_value_studentSchoolAssociation.json) by selecting **"Example Value"**:
 ![ODS API Swagger studentSchoolAssociations Screen Capture](https://mn-mde-edfi.github.io/MDE-EdFi-Documentation/images/ods_api_swagger_studentSchoolAssociations_3.1.1.png "ODS API studentSchoolAssociations Example Value")

 Definitions and Data Types in the **studentSchoolAssociations** can be viewed by selecting **“Model”** just to the right of the "Example Value" option.
+Required components are marked with a red *.

 ## Mapping Documentation
 School Year 20-21 will introduce the Ed-Fi collection of Minnesota Common Course Catalogue (MCCC) and Graduation Requirements (GRR).
 MCCC will not implement any of the Early Childhood elements at this time.